LeftCircle/simple_sph/README.md

 ```

 ### Running the code
-To build the code, simply `make`, then `./bin/sph_sim [number_of_particles: int]`.
+To build the code, simply `make`, then `./bin/sph_sim [Dimension]`.
+Dimension should be `3` for a 3D simulation, and anything else will do a 2D simulation.
 As the program stands at the moment, the number of particles you pass in doesn't acctually affect anything.
 The particles are actually spawned in a grid, the code for which can be found in `main.cpp`.
 Once the simulation is running, press `c` to get a printout of the controls in order to adjust/toon the simulation for better results.
 I suggest increasing gravity to get the 3D simulation to work a bit better.
 And driving up the particle masses.

-Switching between 2D and 3D actually takes a bit of work at the moment, and making this process more seamless is on the to do list.
-But as of right now here's a basic run down of what needs to be done:

-1. In `Model.h` Change the `SPHSystemSolver` to be either a `SPHSystemSolver2d` or `SPHsystemSolver3d`
-2. In `Model.cpp` in the constuction function, uncomment the block for either a 2D/3D bounding box.
-3. In `Controller.cpp` swap out the box reset to 2D/3D when `r` is pressed
-3. If you want to interact with the code, uncomment the relevant code in `Model.cpp:simulate()`

-The current default values are set up for a pretty decent 2D simulation, so it could be worth going through the few steps to play around with that.

 ## Summary